Skip to recipe results

 Sourdough Adjustments

 Starter flour and water are subtracted from main dough totals.
-Starter amounts are calculated to match commercial yeast timing.
+Starter amounts are calculated so your sourdough ferments on the same schedule as the time you've set - no guesswork on how much starter to use.

 5